 Different with these two types, an operational definition of quantum speed limit was proposed in 2020~\cite{Shao2020} based on the optimization of states that can fulfill the target.
-One advantage of this operational definition is its independence of the quantum states, which means it is the systematic minimum time scale for this target and only determined by the Hamiltonian structure.
-However, in quantum technology, some specific quantum states, like N00N states, cat states or certain type of entangled states, may be more worth studying than a general one in some scenarios, and it is also possible that one does not care the systematic minimum time scale, but is more interested in the time scale of these specific states.
+One advantage of this operational definition is its independence of the quantum states, which means it is the systematic minimum timescale for this target and determined only by the Hamiltonian structure.
+However, in quantum technology, some specific quantum states, like NOON states, cat states, or certain types of entangled states, may be more worth studying than a general one in some scenarios, and it is also possible that one does not care the systematic minimum timescale, but is more interested in the time scale of these specific states.
 In such cases, state-dependent tools could be more handy than the operational definition.
-In the meantime, since the operational definition only includes the information of systematic minimum time scale and corresponding optimal states, it cannot reflect the closeness of the time scales between the concerned states and the optimal ones.
+In the meantime, since the operational definition includes only the information of systematic minimum timescale and corresponding optimal states, it cannot reflect the closeness of the timescales between concerned states and the optimal ones.
 Hence, the state-dependent tools, especially those can naturally connect to the operational definition, would be very helpful to reveal this closeness and thus more useful in practice.
 Searching such state-dependent tools is a major motivation of this paper.